 Just a Quick Heads-Up…

-Car respraying and bodywork, in general, are one of those trades where prices can vary by a huge margin.
+Car respraying and bodywork repair prices can vary by a huge margin.

 Local one-man outfits can and often do significantly undercut larger firms with hefty overheads.

-There’s also a big, big difference in the quality of both materials and workmanship out there.
+There’s also a big difference in the quality of both materials and workmanship out there.

-If, like us, you decide to get lots of quotes for your car respray project, don’t be surprised if some of the prices you receive are double those at the lower end.
+If, like us, you decide to get lots of quotes for your car respray project, don’t be surprised if some of the prices you receive are up to double those at the lower end.

 Car respraying is one of those projects where you can almost always get a cheaper price if you really want to spend the time shopping around.